 Take Special Forces soldiers in the Military, they are without a doubt, at the top of their game in every sense of the word.
 But what makes them ‘Special’?

 There are a lot of resources on the subject, so Google and take a look for yourself, but what you have are a group of elite soldiers, who are totally committed to their tasks and are excellent leaders.

-I have gone in one sense, to the ‘top of the tree’ as far as the Military goes and I must stress that all Military personnel show a level of commitment, determination and leadership is at the heart of Military teaching.
+I have gone in one sense, to the ‘top of the tree’ as far as the Military goes and I must stress that all Military personnel shows a level of commitment, determination, and leadership is at the heart of Military teaching.

 Remember we were fighting battles long before we were building companies and business strategy is simply a ‘flow down’ from Military strategy.

 You can never have enough knowledge, but also remember that a little knowledge can be a dangerous thing!

 I was not at all academic at school, largely because I had very little self-confidence.
 I performed poorly in my exams and reached the educational standards at the age of nineteen, that I should have reached three years earlier.

 Starting my own company literally forced me to learn and soon I developed a thirst for knowledge unlike ever before – it was like a switch had been ‘flicked’ in my brain and I then started to by books on subjects that I thought I hated at school – Physics, Biology, and Chemistry for example.